-The RSS feed service is a great way to pipe a blog or website into IFTTT and build connections with it.
+The RSS Feed service is a great way to connect a blog or website to IFTTT for use in your Applets.
 However, not all feeds are created equal, and some work better with IFTTT than others.
-Here are some common problems people may have.
+Here are some common problems you may run into.

 RSS feed times out